RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 [[_TOC_]]

+##Effective use of SimpleMetrics

-## Summarizing/Calculating metrics
+### Summarizing/Calculating metrics

-### ResidueSummaryMetric
+#### ResidueSummaryMetric

 All PerResidue SimpleMetrics that return a real number ( [[PerResidueRealMetrics | SimpleMetrics#PerResidueRealMetric]] ) can be summarized in various ways, such as the mean, or the number of residues meeting a certain criteria using the [[ResidueSummaryMetric]].
-This Metric is itself a [[RealMetric | SimpleMetrics#RealMetric]] and can be used as such for things like filters or features reporters.
+This Metric is itself a [[RealMetric | SimpleMetrics#RealMetric]] and can be used as such filters, features reporters, etc.

-##Effective use of SimpleMetrics

 ### Custom Types